NowPatient Review

 Bottom line

 NowPatient is a clean, honest, brand-only GLP-1 provider for people who want the genuine article and a no-fee path to it — and it's one of the only places offering Wegovy as a pill.
-Just go in clear-eyed: starting near $1069 a month and ranging higher for Wegovy and Saxenda, you're paying full brand price.
+Just go in clear-eyed on two things.
+You're paying full brand price: $215.98 for the cheapest injection pack, $251.98 for Mounjaro.
+And you're buying by the pack, not by the month, at the lowest dose in each range — so budget above those figures, not at them, and check what the separate shipping-and-duties line on each treatment page covers before you commit.
 If that's the trade you want, NowPatient makes it about as straightforward and markup-free as brand-name GLP-1 access gets.
 If you'd rather save money with a compounded route, look elsewhere.

 Ready to start with NowPatient?